(518) 227- 0589

 We're Here to Listen.

 As a psychotherapist, my practice goal is to assist patients in uncovering their core selves, connecting with their inner wisdom, cultivating mindful awareness, developing compassionate courage, and experiencing the empowerment they need to move through life with grace, ease, intent, and vitality.
-An essential part of my clinical and research work is to understand how the brain, mind, and body are connected and to promote personal healing and integration at all levels: social, physical, mental, and spiritual.
+An essential part of my clinical and research work is understanding how the brain, mind, and body are connected and promoting personal healing and integration at all levels: social, physical, mental, and spiritual.

 I focus on assisting individuals to become aware of their inner strengths and wisdom while processing difficult emotions and situations.
 We achieve this by providing a neutral safe place, actively listening to their concerns, and customizing a treatment plan that uses psychodynamic and compassion-focused approaches such as mindfulness, acceptance, equanimity, and kindness.